K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 > Do **NOT** break line before & after `=>`, the *equal to* sign.

 Run codes combining the 3 steps above and check `http://localhost:3000` as instructed by the terminal.
 The site will feature a message saying `Hello from node.js`, meaning that the JS file has been completely configured.

+The execution of example above will be finished when HTTP requests come in on port 3000.

 > Refreshing the website will **NOT** change anything in the page &mdash; you need to restart the server first after modification to the JS file by stop running the file-running in terminal.
 To avoid the problem, try install `nodemon` by command `npm install -g nodemon` in terminal &mdash; it will make corresponding changes to the server when changes are made in JS file itself.